brendantipp/br_pands_project/README.md

 ![Scatter Plot of each Pair of Variables](https://github.com/brendantipp/br_pands_project/blob/master/presentation/scatter_plot.png)

+The scatter plot allows us to look at the interactions between the variables.
 From the above scatter plot, there seems to be a positive correlation between the length and width of all the species, however there is a distinguishing strong relationship between petal length and petal width.
 From the above scatter plot we can also isolate iris sotosa from the other species based on any two pairs of variables.